Eva-Kaushik/Healthcare_Informatics_Notebooks/README.md

 4. Notebook 4: Pathological Myopia Segmentation and Prediction Techniques
 5. Notebook 5: Identification of Pneumothorax (Punctured Lung)

-This notebook is a collaborative effort of Primary-Rohit Kaushik (kaushikrohit004@gmail.com) and Eva Kaushik (kaushikeva0026@gmail.com)
+This notebook is a collaborative effort of Primary-Rohit Kaushik (kaushikrohit004@gmail.com) and Eva Kaushik (kaushikeva0026@gmail.com), for more details please check the published IEEE manuscript.